-- In BC, a provincial educational program (Provincial Violence Prevention Curriculum) has been rolled out to staff within most high and medium risk health care settings.
+- In BC, a provincial educational program, the Provincial Violence Prevention Curriculum (PVPC), has been rolled out to staff within most high and medium risk health care settings.

-- This project uses a realist evaluation approach to focus on practical explanations of how, why, for whom, and in what circumstances the violence prevention education is effective in preventing violence and related injuries.
+- This project used a realist approach to evaluate the PVPC education to identify explanations of how, why, and for whom the violence prevention education is effective in preventing violence and related injuries.

 Frequently asked questions

 Who conducted and funded the research?